Understanding General Intercessions for Daily Mass

 Option 1

-5.That our local community may be a place where the joy of Christ's birth is shared and where all are welcomed into His love, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be known for genuine care of those who are isolated and elderly, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-1.For Pope Leo XIV, that he may guide the Church with the wisdom and peace of the newborn King, let us pray to the Lord.Lord, hear our prayer.
+3.For the homeless and those without shelter, let us pray to the Lord.Lord, hear our prayer.

-2.That all humanity may receive the gift of Christ's salvation, born for us in Bethlehem, let us pray to the Lord.Lord, hear our prayer.
+4.That we may carry the light of this Christmas into the ordinary days ahead, let us pray to the Lord.Lord, hear our prayer.

-That N. and all who have died may be brought by the angels into the eternal light of God's presence, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may rest in the joy and love of God, let us pray to the Lord.Lord, hear our prayer.

 About Our General Intercessions for Daily Mass